Network Geometry: Fractal geometry of network structure

-where $F$, $H$ are scaling functions and $\gamma'$, $\nu$ are exponents to be determined.
-Scrutinizing a large set of real-world and artificial networks~\cite{radicchi2009renormalization}, a coherent picture emerged: non-fractal networks (e.g., ER graphs, Watts-Strogatz networks, the PA model, etc.) feature the exponents $\nu=\gamma'=2$ (Fig.~\ref{fig:self2}\textbf{a}), while fractal networks (e.g.\,the SHM model, Apollonian networks, percolating clusters, etc.) yield values of $\gamma$ and $\nu$ different from $2$.
-In particular, for the SHM model, it was shown~\cite{radicchi2008complex} that $\nu=\gamma'=1$ (Fig.~\ref{fig:self2}\textbf{b}) for every value of the SF exponent $\gamma$, while $\nu=\gamma'=2$ after any arbitrarily small random rewiring, suggesting that fractal topologies are {\em unstable} fixed points of the RG flow.
-This instability can be intuitively understood in terms of the fragile nature of fractality against structural perturbations.
-In fact, for increasing fractions of randomly drawn shortcuts, fractal networks rapidly cross over to more and more compact architectures (Fig.~\ref{fig:self2}\textbf{c},\textbf{d}) having weaker and weaker modularity.
-This leads to networks featuring the fractal scaling $\bar{\ell}\sim {N_0}^{1/d_B}$ up to a certain length-scale before the global small-world behavior $\bar{\ell}\sim \ln N_0$ is observed (Fig.~\ref{fig:self2}\textbf{e}).\\
+A preliminary study aiming at exploring this direction was carried out by Radicchi {\em et al.} in Ref.~\cite{radicchi2008complex}.
+In this work, a generalization of finite-size scaling methods was introduced for analyzing the RG-flow beyond the limiting constraint of a few RG-steps due to the networks' small-worldness.
+Scrutinizing a large set of real-world and artificial networks~\cite{radicchi2009renormalization}, a coherent picture about their stability under the RG flow emerged after looking at their fluctuation ($\gamma'$) and correlation length ($\nu$) critical exponents~\cite{stanley1971introduction}.
+While $\nu=\gamma'=2$ in every small-world network (say, ER graphs, Watts-Strogatz networks, the PA model, etc.), different values of the couple $(\nu,\gamma')$ were shown to be featured by different fractal structures (e.g.\,the SHM model, Apollonian networks, percolating clusters, etc.).
+For the SHM model, in particular, one can prove~\cite{radicchi2009renormalization} that $\nu=\gamma'=1$ for every SF exponent, while $\nu=\gamma'=2$ after any arbitrarily small random rewiring, suggesting that fractal topologies are indeed {\em unstable} fixed points of the shortest-path-distance RG flow.
+For increasing fractions of randomly drawn shortcuts, in fact, fractal networks rapidly crossover to more and more compact architectures (Fig.~\ref{fig:self2}\textbf{d}) having weaker and weaker modularity.
+This leads to networks whose fractal scaling $\bar{\ell}\sim {N_0}^{1/d_B}$ is observed only up to a certain cut-off length-scale before a global small-world behavior $\bar{\ell}\sim \ln N_0$ is found, as depicted in Fig.~\ref{fig:self2}\textbf{e}.\\